The B2B Brand Differentiator

 Our experience with WordPress and HubSpot

 WordPress works for a lot of people.
 We're not saying otherwise.
-In fact four out of ten websites on the internet use it.
+In fact, four out of ten websites on the internet use it.
 But that doesn't mean it's the only game in town or perfect for everyone.

-We have taken a different route, for example.
+We made a different decision, for example.

-After careful evaluation of the options, Articulate now exclusively designs, builds, and maintains websites on HubSpot CMS (content management system - a.k.a. the system that drives your website).
+After careful evaluation of the options, Articulate now exclusively designs, builds and maintains websites on HubSpot CMS (content management system - a.k.a. the system that drives your website).

-Articulatemarketing.com is on HubSpot today, and we've built dozens of websites and migrated many clients sites to the platform.
+Articulatemarketing.com is on HubSpot today, and we've built dozens of websites and migrated many clients' sites to the platform.
 One of the sites we built this year for a client, won a HubSpot Impact Award for design.
 Read the case study here, or check out the site: htg.co.uk.

 Why choose HubSpot CMS for you site?